Status indicators

 1. Component-level telemetry 🟢

-The current §11.1.4 telemetry payload exposes voltage, current, power, energy delivered, SOC, and temperature.
-The Diagnostics Console’s component-health view requires deeper visibility into the charger’s internal state — information the charger’s firmware already tracks for its own state-machine logic, but does not currently surface to the platform.
-Proposed addition to §11.1.4 telemetry payload:2.
+The current telemetry payload exposes voltage, current, power, energy delivered, SOC, and temperature.
+Component-level health monitoring requires deeper visibility into the charger’s internal state — information the charger’s firmware already tracks for its own state-machine logic, but does not currently surface to the platform.
+Proposed addition to the telemetry payload:2.
 Remote diagnostic commands 🟢

-§11.1.7 (Fetch Control Commands) defines the long-polling pattern for the platform to deliver commands to chargers.
-The currently-enumerated command types are operational:start_charging, stop_charging, set_power_limit, set_schedule, firmware_upgrade, discharge.
+The Fetch Control Commands surface defines the long-polling pattern used to deliver commands to chargers.
+The currently-supported command types are operational:start_charging, stop_charging, set_power_limit, set_schedule, firmware_upgrade, discharge.
 Diagnostics needs a complementary set.

 Proposed new command types: